AAM Impact of Frequency Reductions

 If a publisher decides to increase the frequency of the magazine before the extended accounts reach their new expiration date, then these extended accounts must be readjusted upward so the total number of issues served reflects the increase in frequency.

-If you plan to reduce your frequency and therefore extend the expiration dates of current subscribers, please notify your Publisher Relations manager at AAM in advance.
+If you plan to reduce your frequency and therefore extend the expiration dates of current subscribers, please notify your Client Solutions manager at AAM in advance.
 Your PR manager will be sure to communicate this change to others at AAM to ensure audit testing is properly planned for the audit period affected.
 See the section on audit records and additional costs below.

 Impact on Average Price